Read about how Dr. Buckner acquired new skills and techniques through CRTI

 The CRTI is geared toward trainees and early career faculty members in adult and pediatric hematology, hematology/oncology and hematology-related programs at academic medical centers.
 Eligibility criteria include:

-- CRTI applicants are required to be members of ASH in good standing at the time of Letter of Intent submission, and for the duration of the CRTI program.
-If your 2013 dues have not been paid by 11:59 pm, Eastern, March 1, 2013, your application will be deemed ineligible.
+- CRTI applicants are required to be members of ASH in good standing at the time of the eligibility review form submission, and for the duration of the CRTI program.
+If your 2014 dues have not been paid by 11:59 pm, Eastern, March 1, 2014, your application will be deemed ineligible.
 To verify your membership status, please log on to the membership section of the ASH website.*

 - North American (United States, Canada, Mexico) applicants who at the time of their application AND for the duration of the CRTI program are in hematology-related fellowship training OR are junior faculty who have completed their fellowship training within the past three years.
 Fellowship training is defined as any sub-specialty training in hematology irrespective of whether this training is concurrent with another training program.
 The first faculty position is defined as the first position as an instructor (or equivalent) or assistant professor in a hematology-related discipline irrespective of whether the applicant has held a previous faculty position in a field unrelated to hematology.